 - Interactivity and user interaction matter

-- More than 50% of the Site of the Month resources have a high-quality mobile version
+- More than 50% of the site of the Month websites have a high-quality mobile version

 - Visualization is important.
 The jury likes original menus and navigation.
 Of course, this shouldn’t harm usability.

-The resources that have received the monthly award from Awwwards may serve as a guideline and the source of ideas.
-If you learn from the best and adapt their practices, this can help to promote your web resource.
+The websites that have received the monthly award from Awwwards may serve as a guideline and the source of ideas.
+Awwwards logo was also worth your attention.
+If you learn from the best and adapt their practices, this can help to promote your website.